Pope Paul VI: Roman Curia

 His richly cultivated mind, his unusual capacity for thought and study led him to avoid all distractions and every unnecessary relaxation.
 He wished to enter fully into the history of his own afflicted time: with a deep understanding, that he was himself a part of that history.
 He wished to participate fully in it, to share his sufferings in his own heart and soul.

+Documents uncovered in 2011 went up for auction and contained, among other items, proof that beginning in September 1950, while then serving as deputy of foreign affairs for the Vatican, Montini worked with former Nazis and members of the Spanish military in planning for an anti-communist mercenary-style army to operate within the African continent.
+Another revelation was a letter from the priest of former Nazi Lieutenant Colonel Otto Skorzeny to Montini in which the priest praised Montini's efforts to fund, harbour, and give safe passage to former Nazis evading Allied capture and punishment.
+While the evacuation of Nazi war criminals was mainly organized by pro-Nazi bishop Alois Hudal, Montini also played a key role as the contact person for the Office of Strategic Services (OSS) in the Vatican; similarly to Montini, the OSS saw these former Nazis as allies in combating Communism.
+Montini continued his cooperation with the American secret services in the post-war years.
+Most notably, he was deeply involved in the CIA's program to interfere with the 1948 Italian elections and prevent the left from gaining power.

 As Pro-Secretary of State, Montini coordinated the activities of assistance to persecuted fugitives hidden in Catholic convents, parishes, seminaries, and schools.

 At the Pope's instruction, Montini, Ferdinando Baldelli, and Otto Faller established the Pontificia Commissione di Assistenza (Pontifical Commission for Assistance), which supplied a large number of Romans and refugees from everywhere with shelter, food and other necessities.
 In Rome alone it distributed almost two million portions of free food in 1944.
 The Papal Residence of Castel Gandolfo was opened to refugees, as was Vatican City in so far as space allowed.
 Some 15,000 lived in Castel Gandolfo, supported by the Pontificia Commissione di Assistenza.
 Montini was also involved in the re-establishment of Church Asylum, extending protection to hundreds of Allied soldiers escaped from prison camps, to Jews, anti-Fascists, Socialists, Communists, and after the liberation of Rome, to German soldiers, partisans, displaced persons and others.
 As pope in 1971, Montini turned the Pontificia Commissione di Assistenza into Caritas Italiana.